 Continuing Professional Development Points for Residential Builders

-If you’re a general contractor, you must complete CPD to keep your licence in good standing.
+If you’re a general contractor, you must Continuing Professional Development (CPD) points to keep your licence in good standing.

 During your one-year licence term, you must complete a minimum of 20 CPD points related to the residential construction industry.
 Points can be earned through training, from research and education development, or a combination of both.
 You can earn two CPD points per hour of formal learning and one CPD point per hour of informal learning.